Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 will foster a more viable mobile ecosystem by making app testing more accurate, affordable, and scalable.

-### Measurement Code and Data
+### Code and Data Release

 We are currently preparing the code and data of this study for public release, and it will take one to two days if things go smoothly.

-The code and data involved in our study will be released [here](https://github.com/Android-Emulation-Testing/code-and-data).
+The code and data involved in our study will be released in [this github repository](https://github.com/Android-Emulation-Testing/code-and-data).

+#### Code Release

+ * Measurement Code
+ * Enhancements

+We have provided the enhancements in Section 6 of our paper in the [`enhancements`](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements) folder.

+#### Data Release

+ * Measurement Data
+ * Data Format